Body Language: The Mouth

 Usually used out of politeness… People who put on a smile only use the muscles around the mouth.
 But the top half of their face remains virtually unchanged.
 Their smile is also less likely to be showing their teeth.
 This smile could mean the person is not telling the whole truth.

 Do not fake a smile.
-Research shows that a large majority of people unconsciously recognise the sincerity of your smile simply looking at the top half of your face.
+Research shows that a large majority of people instantly and unconsciously recognize the sincerity of your smile simply looking at the top half of your face.

 Let’s test this: